Two years ago, we bought an old, ramshackle mobile home, and it was both one of the worst, and one of the best decisions we’ve ever made.

 If the first scenario happens (most likely as a result of the second), then we move.
 We with the benefit of living debt-free/rent-free and the nest egg that comes with that.

 So I’ll take the sows ear.
-It’s pretty rough around the edges, not pretty at all on the outside, the rook might start leaking again, who knows what else may happen.
+It’s pretty rough around the edges, not pretty at all on the outside, the roof might start leaking again, who knows what else may happen.

 But I’ll take it.